kuzzleio/documentation/src/core/1/guides/essentials/store-access-data/index.md

 ## What Now?

-- Exploit the full capabilites of Elasticsearch with [Database Mappings](/core/1/guides/essentials/database-mappings)
+- Exploit the full capabilites of Elasticsearch with [Data Mappings](/core/1/guides/essentials/database-mappings)
 - Read our [Elasticsearch Cookbook](/core/1/guides/cookbooks/elasticsearch) to learn more about how querying works in Kuzzle
 - Use [document metadata](/core/1/guides/essentials/document-metadata/) to find or recover documents
 - Keep track of data changes using [Real-time Notifications](/core/1/guides/essentials/real-time/)